jab/bidict/docs/addendum.rst

 If this were true,
-in CPython this would mean that the memory for a :class:`~bidict.bidict` could not be immediately reclaimed when you retained no more references to it, but rather would have to wait for the next gargage collection to kick in before it could be reclaimed.
+in CPython this would mean that the memory for a :class:`~bidict.bidict` could not be immediately reclaimed when you retained no more references to it, but rather would have to wait for the next garbage collection to kick in before it could be reclaimed.

 However, :class:`~bidict.bidict`\s use a :class:`weakref.ref`